dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

   }
 }
 ```

 </TabItem>
 </Tabs>

 <!--- End tabs for listing, fetching, example, and querying metrics --->

-## Querying the Semantic Layer
+## Query the Semantic Layer

-**The Proxy (JDBC)**
+This section explains how to connect to or query the dbt Semantic Layer Proxy Server to return model data, metric data, and so on.

+**Proxy Server**

+_Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud via dedicated JDBC/ODBC drivers (and eventually an API)._

-When the dbt Semantic Layer is configured, dbt Cloud exposes an endpoint (abc123.proxy.cloud.getdbt.com) that presents a programmatic interface identical to the Snowflake API.
-Users can connect to this endpoint as though it's a Snowflake-hosted endpoint.
-When queries are submitted to this dbt Proxy, dbt Cloud will:
+When the dbt Semantic Layer is configured, dbt Cloud provides a Proxy Server endpoint that users can connect to as though it's a Snowflake-hosted endpoint.
+When queries are submitted, dbt Cloud will:

 1. Compile dbt-sql queries into valid Snowflake SQL
 2. Execute that compiled SQL against the Snowflake data platform
 3. Return the results to the client

-In this way, the JDBC shim is a drop-in replacement for an existing Snowflake connection in your product.
-Replace the Snowflake account name with the relevant dbt Cloud Proxy URL, and all queries submitted through the endpoint will be compiled en route to Snowflake.
+Replace the hostname in your existing Snowflake connection with the relevant dbt Cloud Proxy Server URL (e.g., abc123.proxy.cloud.getdbt.com), and all queries submitted through the endpoint will be compiled en route to the data platform.

 <!--- tabs for running models and running metrics --->